ihsan-agile/ihsan-agile-guide/ROADMAP.md

 ## How You Can Influence This Roadmap

-**Pilot organizations:** Your experiences directly inform framework refinements - join the [pilot program](https://ihsanagile.org/pilot)
+**Pilot organisations:** Your experiences will directly inform framework refinements - join the [pilot program](https://ihsanagile.org/pilot)

 **Contributors:** New practices, resources, and translations accelerate accessibility - see [CONTRIBUTING.md](CONTRIBUTING.md)